 Off on your holiday, and wouldn’t dream of going without your beloved dog?
-These days you’ll be able to find pet-friendly accommodation whether you’re after a luxury B&B or a cosy cottage.
-Read on to discover the best dog-friendly beach holidays and find out how holiday providers are catering for their canine clientele, with local dog-friendly beaches also on your doorstep
+These days you’ll be able to find pet-friendly accommodation whether you’re after a luxury B&B, a dog-friendly hotel or a cosy cottage.
+Read on to discover the best dog-friendly beach holidays and find out how holiday providers are catering for their canine clientele, with local dog-friendly beaches also on your doorstep.

 Words Anne-Claire Heels